Marcel Boussac

-Boussac's horses, carrying Boussac's signature orange silk and grey cap, dominated French horse racing from the 1930s through to the 1960s making his stable the leading money winner fourteen times and the leading breeder on seventeen occasions.
+Boussac's horses, carrying Boussac's signature orange silk and grey cap, dominated French horse racing from the 1930s through to the 1960s, making his stable the leading money winner fourteen times and the leading breeder on seventeen occasions.
 In addition to being a six-time winner of France's most important race, the Prix de l'Arc de Triomphe, Boussac's horses also won the prestigious Epsom Derby, Epsom Oaks, 2,000 Guineas, St. Leger Stakes, Ascot Gold Cup and others in the United Kingdom.

 With the Fall of France in the Second World War, Boussac paid a British Royal Air Force officer on secret business to fly him from Paris to the UK.
-This caused the officer Sidney Cotton to be removed from his position.
+This resulted in the officer Sidney Cotton being removed from his position and banned from any involvement with air operations.
 During the German occupation of France in World War II, the Nazis seized some of the best racehorses in the country.
 They shipped more than six hundred of them out of the country, some to Hungary but most back to Germany for racing or for breeding at the German National Stud.
 Among them was the champion Pharis, owned by Marcel Boussac.

 He was married for many years to the Belgian opera singer Fanny Heldy.
 They are buried together in the Cimetière de Montmartre in the Montmartre Quarter of Paris.

-On his passing in 1980, Boussac's estate was liquidated and L'Aurore sold to Robert Hersant who merged it with his Le Figaro newspaper.
+On his death in 1980, Boussac's estate was liquidated and L'Aurore sold to Robert Hersant who merged it with his Le Figaro newspaper.
 The property itself would eventually be acquired by Stavros Niarchos.
 The Aga Khan IV had purchased the bulk of the Boussac farm's breeding stock in 1978 when Boussac's companies were declared bankrupt.